djbowen95/Signature-Password-Generator/README.md

 I am not actively seeking collaborative contribution but I am always open to hearing ideas!
 If there's a feature you'd like to see, or you'd like to help build, I'd love to hear your idea.
 Please open an issue and outline it!
 I'll be sure to get back to you as soon as I can.

-To take a look at my other projects, or reach out to me more generally, please use one of the links below:
+To take a look at my other projects, or reach out to me more generally, please email me at <strong>djbowen95@gmail.com</strong> or use one of the links below:
 <div align="center">
            <a href="mailto:djbowen95@gmail.com" target="blank">
               <img src="https://img.shields.io/badge/email-e4572e?style=for-the-badge&logo=data:image/svg+xml;base64,PHN2ZyB2aWV3Qm94PSIwIDAgOTYgOTYiIHhtbG5zPSJodHRwOi8vd3d3LnczLm9yZy8yMDAwL3N2ZyI+PHBhdGggZD0iTTkwIDEySDZhNS45OTcgNS45OTcgMCAwIDAtNiA2djYwYTUuOTk3IDUuOTk3IDAgMCAwIDYgNmg4NGE1Ljk5NyA1Ljk5NyAwIDAgMCA2LTZWMThhNS45OTcgNS45OTcgMCAwIDAtNi02Wm0tNiAxMnYyLjUxOUw0OCA0Ny4wOTIgMTIgMjYuNTE5VjI0Wk0xMiA3MlY0MC4zMzhMNDUuMDIzIDU5LjIxYTUuOTk2IDUuOTk2IDAgMCAwIDUuOTU0IDBMODQgNDAuMzM5VjcyWiIgZmlsbD0iI2ZmZmZmZiIgY2xhc3M9ImZpbGwtMDAwMDAwIj48L3BhdGg+PC9zdmc+"